DenizIsik58/traffic-speed-prediction/README.md

 You may also see any lint errors in the console.

 #### Frontend in production:
-If you want to see how it looks and functions in production you first need to build the react application and serve it for the public:
+If you want to see how it looks and functions in production you first need to build the react application and then you can serve it for the public:

 ```
 1. npm run build